JeffersonLab/graphical-alarm-client/README.md

 **Note:** The environment variable DOCKER_DISPLAY must be set according to your host OS and X-Windows configuration.
 This environment variable can be stored in a file named __.env__ in the same directory as the docker-compose.yml file.

 **Note:** Use "docker-compose down" to cleanup

+**Note:** The __scripts__ directory is mounted as a volume in the __gui__ container to facilitate development activities: changes are reflected inside the container and on the host so they can be persisted to git version control.
 ### Docker Build
 ```
 docker build . -t gui